Clicky

 Summary

 While some dogs need grooming more often, all canines can benefit from regular brushing.
-Aside from making your dog’s coat look neater, brushing eliminates mats, reduces dead hair and spreads healthy oils over the skin.
+Aside from making your dog’s coat look neater, brushing eliminates mats, reduces dead hair, can help manage dog dandruff, and spreads healthy oils over the skin.

 To summarize the top picks in this article: